What is The Academy?

 It gives you the skills you need to thrive within our increasingly complex world, including expanding your thinking styles and growing your personal ethical approach to leadership.

-The Bachelor of Applied Leadership and Critical Thinking consists of eight units, i.e. 80 credit points.
+The Bachelor of Applied Leadership and Critical Thinking consists of eight subjects, i.e. 80 credit points.

-This course is available to high-achieving students only.
+This program is available to high-achieving students only.
 To be eligible, you need a minimum ATAR of 85.